Marcus-L/FreeVD/README.md

 only that window will be visible on all desktops.
 Any other chrome windows would stay on a single desktop.
 If you were to `pin application` on a chrome window then all chrome windows would show up on all desktops.
 This includes new chrome windows.

+---
+**FreeVD started as a fork from the [last FOSS version](https://github.com/Marcus-L/FreeVD-fork/commit/b623c87da69e9b45cf87141a216787a30477b934) of [mzomparelli](https://github.com/mzomparelli)'s [zVirtualDesktop](https://github.com/mzomparelli/zVirtualDesktop), and has continued to be developed as free and open-source.**